Where you can go once you are vaccinated: A country-by-country guide

 The Georgian government currently has no restrictions in place as to what kind of travel is permitted, meaning that should travel for non-essential reasons be permitted again in the U.K., travel to Georgia would be possible.

-You must be able to provide a proper vaccination certificate showing where, when and which vaccines were given.
-This must include the manufacturer and batch lot.
+You must be able to provide a proper vaccination certificate showing where, when and which vaccine was given.

 As of 11 January 2021, arrivals into Lebanon who can prove they have received a COVID-19 vaccine will be exempt from having to quarantine.
 As a precautionary measure, on arrival, travellers will still need to take a PCR test at the airline’s expense.